hf6440/drawtogether/README.md

 July 01 2013 -  Fixed some bugs in simultaneously drawing.
 		Add when a new user joined, new user can see what has already been drawn on the board.
 This is like that someone came into a classroom and he could see what was written on the whiteboard by other students.
 And, if nobody cleaned the board when they left the classroom, next student who came into this classroom would see what left on the whiteboard.
 		Use a table beneath the canvas to show notice, instead of the annoying "alert()".

+July 02 2013 -	Added garbage collection (Step 1) on both server and client to improve the efficiency when a large number of users are accessing the whiteboard.
+		Fixed style of part of the code.

 Next Step    -	Explore method to achieve higher efficiency.
 Then pack code into modules..